academe/osgb-tools/README.md

     list($Easting, $Northing) = $square->getEastNorth();
     // Easting = 401230, Northing = 434300

 This gives us the 7-digit numeric only values.
-There is a converter here, which we will use to demonstrate, though I am not convinced it is providing the correct answer (it is close, but maybe not close enough).
-It also only provides conversion in one direction, and we would like both directions.
+The Convert class has a method to convert this to Lat/Long values.
+Note that this will be in the Airy Datum (also known as OSGB Lat/Long) and a further ellipsoid conversion will be necessary if comparing to GPS coordinates.

     $convert = new Academe\OsgbTools\Convert;
-    $lat_long = $convert->E_N_to_Lat_Long($Easting, $Northing);
+    $lat_long = $convert->osGridToLatLong($Easting, $Northing);
     var_dump($lat_long);
     // array(2) { [0]=> float(53.804781271911) [1]=> float(-1.9813210410013) }